gonner22/AIPG-GenHub/README.md

 ## ImageGen Automation
 **AI Power Grid Image Worker**
-This module facilitates the setup of an AI Power Grid Worker, offering capabilities for image generation, post-processing, or analysis for diverse applications.
+This module facilitates the setup of an AI Power Grid Worker through the creation and execution of a Docker container, offering capabilities for image generation, post-processing, or analysis for diverse applications.

 TBD TBD TBD !!!
 In active development, it will be ready for release and published in this repository soon.